Off Limits (1953 film): Plot

-Wally Hogan (Hope) has things going his way.
-He is the manager-trainer of Bullet Bradley (Stanley Clements), a fighter who has just won the lightweight championship.
+After a difficult climb to the top, Wally Hogan has things finally going his way.
+He is the manager-trainer of Bullet Bradley, a fighter who has just won the lightweight championship.
 Life suddenly takes a not-so-happy turn, however, when Bullet gets drafted.
 Hogan's gangster partners persuade him to enlist and keep an eye on the fighter, who is subsequently declared psychologically unfit for the Army.
-Enter Herbert Tuttle (Mickey Rooney), a draftee eager to have Hogan turn him into a fighter.
-Hogan reluctantly agrees only after he discovers Tuttle's aunt is the beautiful singer (Marilyn Maxwell) at a nightclub.
+Enter Herbert Tuttle, a draftee eager to have Hogan turn him into a fighter.
+Hogan reluctantly agrees only after he discovers Tuttle's aunt is the beautiful singer at a nightclub.
 From then on it is a case of stringing Tuttle along while trying to get close to his aunt.
-To further complicate Hogan's life there is a military policeman who tries to squash the shenanigans.
+To further complicate Hogan's life there is Captain Danzig, his rapidly promoted-from-corporal-to-captain commanding officer who tries to squash the shenanigans.